spatialthoughts/qgis-tutorials/source/docs/3/multi_criteria_overlay.rst

 .. note::

   It make take upto 15 minutes for this process to run.
-It is computationaly intensive algorithm that needs to compute distance for each pixel of the input raster and our input contains over 1 billion pixels.
+It is a computationaly intensive algorithm that needs to compute distance for each pixel of the input raster and our input contains over 1 billion pixels.

 17. Once the processing is over, a new layer ``roads_proximity`` will be added to the :guilabel:`Layers` panel.
 To visualize it better, let's change the default styling.
 Click the :guilabel:`Open the Layer Styling panel` button in the :guilabel:`Layers` panel.
 Change the :guilabel:`Max` value to ``5000`` under :guilabel:`Color gradient`.